-The Florida panther is the last subspecies of the Puma genus still surviving in the eastern United States.
+The Florida panther is the last of the Puma genus known to be breeding in the eastern United States.
 Historically occurring throughout the southeastern US, today the Florida panther is restricted to less than 5% of its historic range in one breeding population in south Florida.

 The panther population, while increased from a low of 20 to 30 adults in the 1980s, is still facing numerous threats.
-With an estimate of up to 230 adults and their offspring in south Florida, the Florida panther remains one of the most endangered cat populations in the world.
+With an estimate of up to 230 adult panthers (and their additional offspring in south Florida), the Florida panther remains one of the most endangered cat populations in the world.

 As the panther population returns from the brink of extinction, their conservation success brings both controversy and new opportunities.
 To navigate some of the nuanced issues surrounding this iconic cat, Naples Zoo at Caribbean Gardens partnered with the US Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission to create Florida Panthers, a conservation-focused exhibit featuring a publicly-viewable panther habitat with educational messaging including action steps to help panthers like driving posted speed limits in panther zones as well as a behind-the-scenes rehabilitation area to provide short term care for orphaned or injured panthers.

 In the time since its opening in 2015, Florida Panthers has become the home to Uno, a non-releasable panther that was permanently blinded after being struck by two blasts from a shotgun.
 The rehabilitation facility has also taken in orphaned panther kittens.
 Educational components of the new exhibit engage guests in a balanced discussion of both the challenges and benefits of living with large predators.

 As the population of panthers and people continue to grow, partnerships like this will be key to both educate Floridians and care for the state’s wildlife.

 For more information on the Florida panther, visit: www.floridapanthernet.org

 Uno, a Florida panther that was blinded